graypegg/xello-confetti/README.md

 ```

 ## How to use
 Just include this package in your project.
-(Ideally at boot.
-In angular this means in `main.ts`)
+(Ideally right when things are starting.
+In angular this means in `main.ts`.)

 ```typescript
 import 'xello-confetti'